dorsadadjoo/Grape_Segmentation/README.md

 This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.

-Output from the network is a 512*512 which represents mask that should be learned.
+Output from the network is a 256*256 which represents mask that should be learned.
 Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.

 ### Training

-The network was trained with 602 512*512 images.
+The network was trained with 602 256*256 images.
 The training data could be found [here](https://drive.google.com/drive/folders/1r3HPxAcmtHXD9vOMfSvwOsLLZmLlMhU3?usp=sharing)
 Also you can download the pre-trained model (trained with the above data) from [here](https://drive.google.com/file/d/1dnvFk5oFDl2IKnEynlcQuBGEJiobj2RJ/view?usp=sharing)

-The model is trained for 5 epochs.

 After 5 epochs, calculated accuracy is about 0.83.